Randy Credico

 Randolph A. Credico (born 1954) is an American perennial political candidate, comedian, radio host, and activist, and the former director of the William Moses Kunstler Fund for Racial Justice.

 Entertainment career

 Credico was formerly active on the comedy circuit, and at the age of 27 made an appearance on The Tonight Show Starring Johnny Carson.
-During a later appearance he compared Ambassador Jeane Kirkpatrick to Eva Braun; he was never invited on the show again.
-Credico was featured on the comedy album Strange Bedfellows: Comedy and Politics (1988) along with Jimmy Tingle, Barry Crimmins, and Will Durst.
+During a later appearance, he compared Jeane Kirkpatrick to Eva Braun; he was never invited on the show again.

-Credico spent four years in Tulia, Texas, bringing national attention to a racially charged mass drug arrest.
-The Kunstler Fund produced an award-winning documentary on the subject entitled Tulia, Texas: Scenes from the drug war, written, directed and edited by Emily Kunstler and Sarah Kunstler, the daughters of attorney William Kunstler.
-Credico is the subject of the film Sixty Spins Around the Sun, directed by comedian Laura Kightlinger.

-Credico produced, directed and wrote the radio program 60 Mimics, and is a frequent guest on Live from the State Capitol with Fred Dicker, a political talk radio program on WGDJ in Albany, New York.

 Political activism

-At age 37, Credico began a periodic campaign against New York state's Rockefeller drug laws, which he claimed were too harsh, disproportionately affecting the poor and minorities.
-Small changes softening the stiffest penalties were passed in the state legislature, which Credico thought were insufficient.

-In 2010, Credico attended a meeting of the New York State Senate on Open Government dressed as the Greek philosopher Diogenes the Cynic, "seeking an honest politician."
-In the early 2010s, Credico became a perennial candidate for political office.

 Credico's most significant appearance in the 2016 election cycle was headlining a Republican fund-raiser in Cayuga County, New York.